MathiasMSFT/MyWiki/Entra ID/Enable-MAU/README.md

 # Enable Monthly Active User

 ## Recommendation
-Microsoft recommends to enable MAU to get benefits:
+Microsoft recommends enabling Monthly Active Users (MAU) to gain several benefits:
-- you will be no longer limited to a 1:5 ratio
+- You will be no longer limited to a 1:5 ratio
-- first 50 000 MAU users are free
+- First 50 000 MAU users are free
-- you pay only for what you use
+- You pay only for what you use

-This apply to workforce tenant and external tenant.
+This applies to both workforce tenants and external tenants.

-## What means "Active" ?
+## What does "Active" mean ?
-"Active" means that a user made an authentication during the month.
+"Active" means that a user has authenticated during the month.
 For example:
-- if you have 60 000 guest accounts, but only 1 000 guest account sign-in in your tenant, you will pay nothing.
+- If you have 60,000 guest accounts, but only 1,000 guest accounts sign in to your tenant, you will pay nothing.
-- if you have 60 000 guest accounts and 55 000 guest account sign-in in your tenant, you will pay for 5 000 guest accounts.
+- If you have 60,000 guest accounts and 55,000 guest accounts sign in to your tenant, you will pay for 5,000 guest accounts.

 # Enable MAU

-## Register the resource provider in Azure
+1. Register the resource provider in Azure
-Install az module
+- Install az module
 ```
 Install-Module -Name Az -AllowClobber -Scope AllUsers -Force
 ```

-Connect to Azure and register the resource provider
+- Connect to Azure and register the resource provider
 ```
 Connect-AzAccount
 Register-AzResourceProvider -ProviderNamespace Microsoft.AzureActiveDirectory
 ```

-Create a Resource Group
+2. Create a Resource Group
 ```
 az group create --name rg-MAU --location eastus
 ```

-## Link to the subscription
+3. Link to the subscription

-Here is the script
+- Use the following script

 ```
 $tenantName = "MngEnvMCAP073183.onmicrosoft.com"